Definition of Hypotaxis

 “One December morning near the end of the year when snow was falling moist and heavy for miles all around, so that the earth and the sky were indivisible, Mrs. Bridge emerged from her home and spread her umbrella.”

 The remaining clauses explain the first/main clause.
 These subordinated clauses help in recounting the individual thought expressed in the beginning.

 “Let the reader be introduced to Joan Didion, upon whose character and doings much will depend of whatever interest these pages may have, as she sits at her writing table in her own room in her own house on Welbeck Street.”

 In the above excerpt, the main clause talks about a character named Joan Didion.
 The remaining clauses subordinate the main description and amplify the central idea.

-The writer puts emphasis on a specific play, which he wrote in his childhood and he further explains it in the coordinated clauses.
+The writer puts emphasis on a specific play, which he wrote in his childhood, and he further explains it in the coordinated clauses.
 All other descriptions highlight the main idea.
-Hypotaxis also helps here in making clear on what the readers should be focusing on.
+Hypotaxis also helps here in making clear what the readers should be focusing on.